multitudes/AdventOfCode2020/README.md

 Much easier today, but rewriting the rules in part two makes for two different files, unless...
 I put them back together now?
 Now got a bit long... but readable, maybe.
 The code is here: [playground day12](https://github.com/multitudes/AdventOfCode2020Playground.playground/blob/main/Pages/Day12.xcplaygroundpage/Contents.swift)

+The only thing which kinda made me think is that Xcode gives me a warning here:
+`trajectory.map { runPartTwo($0.action, amount: $0.param )}`
+because the result of `map` is unused.
+For playgrounds it is fine though?
+Of course!
+Playgrounds accept it because the result is displayed in the right column.
+The correct way to write this in Xcode is with a `forEach`:
+`trajectory.forEach { runPartTwo($0.action, amount: $0.param )}`

+## Day13